iyaniwura/stat545_md_explorer/Day5_Tues_18Sept/README.md

 # Day4 activities

-This folder contains the files for day 4 activities.
+This folder contanins the activities for day4: It contains the following files:

+1.